ave-dcd/ave-dcd.github.io/index.md

 * Engage with clinical and non-clinical data resources to enable MAVE data sharing
 * Curate/organize MAVE data from literature into MaveDB and other resources
 * Define and promote infrastructure for data deposition, coordination and dissemination
+* Write review, recommendation or guidelinepapers, often in conjunction with other AVE work streams
-* Facilitate the registration of MAVE projects
+* Oversee the growth and management of MaveDB

 All members are expected to follow the [AVE Code of Conduct](https://www.varianteffect.org/code-of-conduct).